Salote Mafileʻo Pilolevu Tuita: Early life and education

 Salote was born at the Royal Palace, Nukuʻalofa on 14 November 1951 as the second child and only daughter of the then Crown Prince Tāufaʻāhau and his wife, Crown Princess Halaevalu Mataʻaho, and a grandchild of Queen Sālote Tupou III of Tonga, for whom she is named after.
 She was christened into the Methodist Faith.

 She was educated at the Anglican Diocesan School for Girls in Epsom, Auckland, New Zealand.

-Official Life
+Official life

 Activities

-In 2010, the Princess Royal attended the World Expo in Shanghai, China, to help boost the tourism industry in Tonga.

 In June 2013, as Patron of Tupou High School, the Princess Royal organized the 50th anniversary celebrations of the school.
 In November 2013, she hosted a reception to mark the 15th anniversary of diplomatic relations between Tonga and China; the guests of honour were Li Baodong, former Vice-Minister of Foreign Affairs and Li Xiaolin, former Chairperson of the China Power Investment Corporation.

 As a member of the royal family, and on behalf of the King she carries out official engagements, which includes inaugurating new schools, new facilities, and other public attractions.
 As well as carrying out official engagements within Tonga, she also pays official visits abroad on behalf of the King.
-Within Tonga, the Princess Royal attends royal events such as the coronations of her brother, King Tupou VI and the late King George Tupou V military parades,christenings, royal and noble weddings and birthdays.
+Within Tonga, the Princess Royal attends royal events such as the coronations of her brother, King Tupou VI and the late King George Tupou V military parades, christenings, royal and noble weddings and birthdays.